A chemical reaction network implementation of a Maxwell demon: Chemical Maxwell demon

 From the left-hand side of the above expressions, we see that $J_{S_-\to S_+}$, $J_{D_+\to D_-}$ and thus the efficiency $\eta$, Eq.~\eqref{eq:global_efficiency}, can be obtained once we know $\langle n_S\rangle$ and $\langle n_D\rangle$.
 In particular, since $J_{D_+\to D_-}$ scales $\propto V$, it can be calculated approximating $\langle n_D\rangle \simeq n_D^*$.
 Using Eq.\eqref{eq:working point} for $n_D^*$ and substituting inside Eq.\eqref{eq:steady state condition 2} leads to

-Notice that $J_{D_+\to D_-}$ and thus the free energy consumed by the demon is $\propto\alpha$.
-To calculate $J_{S_-\to S_+}$, we need to be more careful.
-As a matter of fact, we will see that this current is intensive, it does not scale with the volume.
-Therefore, to obtain its small value, an analogous approximation $\langle n_S\rangle \simeq n_S^*$ would be incorrect as $\langle n_S\rangle$ is needed with higher accuracy.
+Notice that $J_{D_+\to D_-}$ and thus the free energy consumed by the demon is also $\propto\alpha$, the fluctuation-amplifying factor.
+To calculate $J_{S_-\to S_+}$, we need to be more careful as it has a much smaller value: differently from $J_{D_-\to D_+}$, it turns out to be intensive in the volume.

+Therefore, the same approximation $\langle n_S\rangle \simeq n_S^*$ that would be right to obtain the zeroth order of the current fails to give a correct result for $J_{S_-\to S_+}^{(1)}$.
+To obtain this value, we would need to calculate $\langle n_S\rangle$ with higher accuracy, up to order $O(1)$.
 The procedure we will follow involves two steps: first, we show that we can link $J_{S_-\to S_+}$ and thus all the quantities characterizing the Maxwell demon performances to the covariance $\text{cov}(n_S,n_D) \equiv \langle n_S n_D \rangle - \langle n_S \rangle\langle n_D \rangle$; secondly, we calculate the latter through a Gaussian approximation of the rate function. \\ Note that a more straightforward approach in which one uses the Gaussian approximation to directly calculate $\langle n_S\rangle$ is wrong.
-It turns out that in chemistry, contrary to electronics, the Gaussian approximation is not accurate enough for first order moments, while it is for second order moments, like $\text{cov}(n_S,n_D)$.
+In general, the Gaussian approximation is not accurate enough for first order moments, while it is for second order moments, like $\text{cov}(n_S,n_D)$.
 See Appendix~\ref{app: accuracy rate function} for a discussion. \\